Before you start

 Who can use this feature

-Users with Edit access to a File can add Auto Layout to Frames.
+Users with can edit access to a file can add Auto Layout to frames and objects.

 There are lots of ways you can use Auto Layout: